cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 ## Step 1: scaling
 Congratulations, you created your first deployment of a webserver.
 Now it's time to scale:
 `kubectl scale deployment nginx --replicas=3`
 Check the number of pods and the status of your deployment.
 Also don't miss the labels being attached to the pods.
-Run `kubectl get pods -l run:nginx` to filter for the pods belonging to your deployment.
+Run `kubectl get pods -l run=nginx` to filter for the pods belonging to your deployment.

 ## Step 2: delete a pod :boom:
 In this step you will test the resilience of your deployment.
 To be able to monitor the events open a second shell and run the following command: